-Toronto Islands Trail is a 8.8 mile out and back trail located near Toronto, ON.
+Toronto Islands Trail is a 8.8 mile out and back trail located near Toronto, Ontario, Canada.
 The trail is good for all skill levels and primarily used for hiking and walking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash